narwhalacademy/zebra-crossing/README.md

 - Any password less than 10 characters is bad, but it's also okay-to-string-together-non-sequitur-words.
 - Double check the security questions for your key online services (email, bank, Facebook, etc.) and make sure that they're not easy to answer by friends/looking you up on google.
 - Use a different password for every service, because password leaks happen all the time.
 To make this easy, use a password manager – [Lifehacker reviews them here](https://lifehacker.com/5529133/five-best-password-managers).
 They also help generate more secure passwords.
 - Use a non-common/obvious unlock code for your phone.
-Pro tip: if you insist on using thumbprint unlock, immediately power off your phone if you're ever arrested.
+- If you use thumbprint unlock, immediately power off your phone if you're ever arrested.
+In the US, [officers can compel you to provide your fingerprint but not your passcode](http://www.theatlantic.com/technology/archive/2016/05/iphone-fingerprint-search-warrant/480861/).
+(The latter is protected by the Fifth Amendment – people have a right not to testify against themselves.)

 #### Encrypt your devices